justmaxfield/loan_prediction/README.md

 # loan_prediction
-A data science competition from Analytics Vidhya about predicting loans.
+A data science competition from Analytics Vidhya about predicting loan status.

+Work in progress.